GYNOCARE will provide for up to 10 Virtual Mobility (VM) grants under this call.

 Up to a maximum of EUR 1500 in total can be afforded to each successful applicant as a fixed grant that contributes to the overall expenses incurred during the VM.

 Apply by following the instructions below.

-In order to apply for a VM grant you must be an Action participant with a primary affiliation to an institution located in a COST Full or Cooperating member country or MC Observer from a COST Near Neighbor Country.
+In order to apply for a VM grant you must be an Action participant with a primary affiliation to an institution located in a COST Full or Cooperating member country or MC Observer from a COST Near Neighbouring Country.

 All VM grantees shall make their own arrangements for all provisions related to personal security, taxation, pension matters, health and social security.
 The VM grantee must also ensure that they have the required technical material/equipment and infrastructure to carry out the activities proposed in their application.

-VM applicants must have an e-COST profile at https://e-services.cost.eu and submit their VM application online at the following web address: https://e-services.cost.eu/activity/grants/add and select ‘Virtual Mobility Grant’.
+To apply, VM applicants must have an e-COST profile at https://e-services.cost.eu and submit their VM application online at the following web address: https://e-services.cost.eu/activity/grants/add and select ‘Virtual Mobility Grant’.